openpowerquality/docusaurus/docs/intro-motivation.md

 OPQ intends is to provide an unbiased, independent, third party source of accurate power quality data.
 This can be used by consumers to better understand the performance of their public utilities, by researchers to devise improvements to grid control, and by public policy makers responsible for designing and implementing regulatory frameworks for electrical utilities.

-## OPQ Research Process
+## What's new about OPQ?

-Successfully designing and implementing technology to achieve this vision requires innovative research in power quality hardware design, analytics design, and visualization design.
-To support the research process, OPQ technology is designed for experimentation and innovation in two major ways:
+Successfully achieving this vision requires innovative research in power quality hardware design, analytics design, and visualization design.
+To support the research process, the OPQ project has a unique combination of features.

+First, our power quality monitoring hardware device, called "OPQ Box" can be produced for approximately \$700.
+This is 10 to 100 times less expensive than commercial alternatives.
+We achieve these cost savings by customizing the capabilities of OPQ Boxes to our specific goals.

+Second, our architecture is "cloud native", which means that OPQ Boxes cannot be used in a "stand alone", autonomous fashion.
+Instead, our hardware boxes and cloud-based services perform real-time, two-way communication over the Internet to determine what power quality data must be gathered and analyzed.
+We do not know of any other power quality monitoring system designed in this way.

-* All software subsystems are designed for extensibility.
-Our middleware components (Mauka and Makai) have a plugin architecture.
+Third, all OPQ software subsystems are designed for extensibility and interoperation.
+Our middleware components (Mauka and Makai) provide a plugin architecture.
 Our visualization component (View) consists of modular UI elements using React.
 We also provide API endpoints for interoperation with other software systems.

-* Our software and hardware are made publicly available using open source licenses.
+Third, our software and hardware are made publicly available using open source licenses.
 This will facilitate replication, extension, and development of a community of researchers.

 ## Immediate goals for OPQ